ZeroQI/Absolute-Series-Scanner/README.md

 Filebot support metadata in file system extended attributes, and has released a movies, series scanner and secondary agent here: https://github.com/filebot/plex-agents/blob/master/Scanners/Series/FileBot%20Xattr%20Series%20Scanner.py

 One can instruct to save metadata in the OS file system metadata (examples attached)
-- "database":"TheTVDB", "type":"TV Series","id":253463 => translate into [tvdb-id]
+- "database":"TheTVDB", "type":"TV Series","id":253463 => translate into {tvdb-id}
-- "database":"AniDB", "type":"Anime", "id":578 => translate into [anidb-id
+- "database":"AniDB", "type":"Anime", "id":578 => translate into {anidb-id}
-- "database":"TheMovieDB::TV", "type":"TV Series","id":42009 => translate into [tsdb-id]
+- "database":"TheMovieDB::TV", "type":"TV Series","id":42009 => translate into {tsdb-id}
-- "database":"TheMovieDB::??????","type":"Movies", "id":????? => translate into [tmdb-id]
+- "database":"TheMovieDB::??????","type":"Movies", "id":????? => translate into {tmdb-id}
    {"@type":"Movie","year":2016,"imdbId":2513074,"tmdbId":293767,"language":"en","id":293767,"name":"Billy Lynn's Long Halftime Walk","aliasNames":[]}

 ##### Advanced modes
 If the season and/or episode numbers of your files don't match up with the AniDB or TVDB episodes, you can manually specify the season and the episode offset in the parent folder name.

 The following suffixes are supported:
-- `-sY]` All episodes in the folder are assigned to season Y, but the episode number stays the same.
+- `-sY}` All episodes in the folder are assigned to season Y, but the episode number stays the same.
-- `-eZ]` Episode numbers found in the files are adjusted.
+- `-eZ}` Episode numbers found in the files are adjusted.
   - For positive offsets, the episode number becomes epNum+Z-1.
 (Episode 1 will show up as episode Z)
   - For negative offsets, the episode number becomes epNum+Z. (For Z=-13, episode 14 will show up as episode 1)
-- `-sYeZ]` The effects of the options above are combined.
+- `-sYeZ}` The effects of the options above are combined.

 - **!!IMPORTANT NOTES!!**
   - When defining your modes on your folders: